sashel/permANOVA/README.md

           warning('off', wvar_warnid)

   Now your Fieldtrip version is set up and ready to run permutation ANOVAs.
+Make sure it is in your path and call *ft_defaults*.

 ## Run simulations